 1. Login to Salesforce

-Before you can convert a lead, ensure you have the necessary permissions to access and manage the leads tab.
+Before converting a lead, ensure you have the necessary permissions to access and manage the Leads tab.

 2. Open the Lead Record